 Consumers have fully embraced mobile search and are accessing apps like never before – and this trend shows no sign of stopping.

 If you’re a computer programmer, or are interested in a career in information technology, it can be helpful to make sure your resume includes mobile app development skills.
-Enrolling in a computer science degree program is a great first step toward building the foundation you’ll need for a satisfying and rewarding software development career.
+Enrolling in a computer information systems degree program is a great first step toward building the foundation you’ll need for a satisfying and rewarding software development career.